-\end{proof} \begin{remark} With Lemma \ref{central charge II}, one can see that $Z_{\gamma_6}\notin \mathbb{R}_+$ until $u$ varies across the branch cut counter-clockwisely.
-If one analytic continues $Z_{\gamma_6}$ across the branch cut counter-clockwisely becomes $Z_{\gamma_7}=Z_{\gamma_1}$ because $\gamma_7=M\gamma_6$ and $M^6=id$.
-Therefore, the corresponding BPS ray is again has the same locus as $l_{\gamma_1}$.
-In particular, there are only five BPS rays in total.
-In other words, there are only five families of discs with non-trivial open Gromov-Witten invariant and contribute to the construction of the family Floer mirror. \end{remark} We conclude the above discussion now: \begin{thm} With the notation above, Then \begin{enumerate} \item $f_{\gamma}(u)\neq 1$ if and only if $u\in l_{\gamma_i}$ and $\gamma=\gamma_i$ for some $i=1,\cdots, 5$ . \item In such cases, $f_{\gamma_i}=1+T^{\omega(\gamma_i)}z^{\partial\gamma_i}$. \item The branch cut can be chosen to be between $l_{\gamma_1}$ and $l_{\gamma_5}$. \end{enumerate} \end{thm} \begin{proof} Remark \ref{five BPS rays} explains that there are actually five BPS rays $l_{\gamma_i},i=1,\cdots, 5$.
+\end{proof} \begin{remark} There are only five BPS rays in total instead of six.
+In other words, there are only five families of discs with non-trivial open Gromov-Witten invariant and contributing to the construction of the family Floer mirror. \end{remark} We conclude the above discussion now: \begin{thm} With the notation above, Then \begin{enumerate} \item $f_{\gamma}(u)\neq 1$ if and only if $u\in l_{\gamma_i}$ and $\gamma=\gamma_i$ for some $i=1,\cdots, 5$ . \item In such cases, $f_{\gamma_i}=1+T^{\omega(\gamma_i)}z^{\partial\gamma_i}$. \item The branch cut can be chosen to be between $l_{\gamma_1}$ and $l_{\gamma_5}$. \end{enumerate} \end{thm} \begin{proof} Remark \ref{five BPS rays} explains that there are actually five BPS rays $l_{\gamma_i},i=1,\cdots, 5$.
 The second statement comes from Definition \ref{thm:wallfun} and Theorem \ref{local discs}.
-The third statement is how we define the branch cut below Corollary \ref{split attractor flow}. \end{proof} The affine structure is illustrated in Figure \ref{fig:1branchcut}.
+The third statement is how we define the branch cut below Corollary \ref{split attractor flow}. \end{proof} The affine structure is illustrated in Figure \ref{fig:1branchcut} below.
 In Figure \ref{fig:1branchcut}, the curvy ray, between $l_{\gamma_5}$ and $l_{\gamma_1}$, represents the branch cut.
-The `monodromy' of the affine structure, can be seen as gluing the the curvy ray with $l_{\gamma_1}$.
-The shaded region denoted where the gluing is.
+The `monodromy' of the affine structure, can be seen as gluing the curvy ray with $l_{\gamma_1}$.
+The shaded region indicates the gluing region.

 Straight-forward calculation shows that

 which is the analogue of \eqref{affine relation}.